Elphinstone, Queensland (Isaac Region): Geography

+The land use is grazing on native vegetation.

 History

 The locality was named after explorer George Elphinstone Dalrymple, the leader of the 1859 and 1860 overland settlement expeditions to Port Denison from Rockhampton.

-Elphinstone Pocket State School opened circa 1936 and closed circa 1945.
+In 1859, Philip Sellheim reported finding Lake Elphinstone, which he called Lake Emilia after his sister.
+It was also called Lake Barton by W.H.
+Gaden, but it was ultimately named Lake Elphinstone after the explorer.